 7. Dots can handle thousands

-With the smart use of transparancy, dots can by used to literally represent thousands of data points.
-There are limits, of course, but as Tim Brock explains there are some tricks you can use to find the optimal transparancy level.
+With the smart use of transparency, dots can by used to literally represent thousands of data points.
+There are limits, of course, but as Tim Brock explains there are some tricks you can use to find the optimal transparency level.

 Automatic detection of optimal transparency is being studied.
 I guess we will hear more about this in the future.